Rightpoint/FRY/README.md

-FRY is an iOS Testing Library inspired by KIF.
-The purpose is to simplify the creation and execution of UI tests that involve touch synthesis.
+FRY is an iOS Library inspired by KIF.
+The purpose is to simplify iteractions with UIKit and to make writing UI tests simple.

 NOTE: Everything is still in alpha, and is subject to change before the 1.0 release.